vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/tkgm-to-tkgs-stateful-app-migration.md

 1. Update the Ingress object of the application and the `spec.ingressClass` name to match the IngressClass name on the destination cluster.
 1. Access the application and validate that the data is persistent after the migration.
 Also, make some new entries to the application to ensure the app runs fine on the destination.

-## TKGm to TKGS Migration Observations
+## TKGm to TKGs Migration Observations

 In this section, we'll discuss about the issues that we encountered during the migration, and to troubleshoot them.